 Can I pay extra for expedited service or shipping?

 No. The expedited service and shipping fees do not apply outside the United States.
-Your local U.S. Embassy or Consulate will tell you about pick-up or mailing options.
-Embassies and consulates can issue a limited validity emergency passport if you have urgent travel needs.
+Your local U.S. embassy or consulate will tell you about pick-up or mailing options.
+Embassies and consulates can issue a limited-validity emergency passport if you have urgent travel needs.